How to write good questions

 - force the form-filler to choose one of the list entries

 In the latter case, unless you are sure that the list covers all legitimate answers, include a 'none of the above' option (as shown in the autosuggest image above).
-The 'none of the above' option can be a trigger for a conditional question to collect more information (see, for example, the section on Australian addresses in Q&A in).
+The 'none of the above' option can be a trigger for a conditional question to collect more information (see, for example, the section on Australian addresses in ).

 Often autosuggest interactions are not accessible for form-fillers using screen readers.
 This is because the matching values can’t be accessed or aren’t communicated.
-As such, autosuggest interactions should be implemented following the instructions in the Autocomplete page on the Vision Australia
+As such, autosuggest interactions should be implemented following the instructions in the

 Some questions appear on a number of forms.
 Unless a valid and approved exception is made, such 'common questions' should be asked as shown in the following sections.
 Note that where relevant, the recommended approach is consistent with AS4590, the Australian Standard for the Interchange of Client Information (endorsed by the Australian Government).